 I was injured during a fight involving multiple people.
 A policeman was getting beaten, so I stepped in to help him to prevent him from getting seriously injured.
+I guess I was the Good Samaritan.
 Can I make a claim for my injuries?

-You not only have an assault claim against the people who hurt you, you may be also able to sue the City of New York for your damages as well.
-After filing a notice of claim (and possibly attending a municipal hearing and physical exam), you can file a lawsuit as a plaintiff in Supreme Court in New York for the damages you sustained.
-General Municipal Law § 71-a imposes absolute liability on the City for your injuries while aiding a police officer at the officer’s direction in making an arrest.
-For this type of claim there are two requirements: (1) the police office must lawfully command the injured plaintiff in securing the arrest and (2) the plaintiff’s injuries arose out of assisting the police officer.
+You have an assault claim against the people who hurt you.
+But you may be also able to sue the City of New York for your damages as well.
+You can file a lawsuit as a plaintiff in Supreme Court in New York for the damages you sustained.
+The City is absolutely liable for your injuries while aiding a police officer at the officer’s direction in making an arrest.
+General Municipal Law § 71-a.
+For this type of claim there are two requirements: (1) the police officer must lawfully command the injured plaintiff in securing the arrest and (2) the plaintiff’s injuries arose out of assisting the police officer.

 From the description that you gave, it does not seem likely that you were given an explicit command from the police officer that was getting “beaten.”
-But, as long as the place officer indicated in some way that he needed assistance, then the City would be responsible for your damages.
+But, as long as the police officer indicated in some way that he needed assistance, then the City would be responsible for your damages.
+So you as the Good Samaritan would have a claim against the City.

 Absolute Liability